 Minwax, a trusted wax supplier for furniture, antiques, tables, doors, etc for Over 100 years, It’s more like wine.
 Their product got better with the age of the brand.

 When it comes to table saw, everyone’s concern lies with the table.
 Without a smooth tabletop, even an experienced woodworker fails to deliver a smooth cut and it always gets messy.

 If your works are getting messy, then it might not be your skill or the saw causing the problems.
 The problem lies with your tabletop.
 You just need a better coating over your table surface.

 The other perks of the product are using it takes no extra measurement or precaution.
 It only takes a cloth to use on any surface.
-It is advisable to use the waxon the raw surface with previously finished wood.
-We recommend you to give two coats 10-15 minutes prior to the first one with a bare surface.
+It is advisable to use the wax on the raw surface with previously finished wood.
+I recommend you to give two coats 10-15 minutes prior to the first one with a bare surface.

 Something that works faster than paste is always a plus.
-So, if you’ve extra bucks in your pocket, we recommend you to go for our premium pick.
+So, if you’ve extra bucks in your pocket, I recommend you to go for my premium pick.
 Glidecote offers something premium, which is also great for nature.

 Glidecote Woodworking Aerosol Lubricant doesn’t contain silicone or petroleum oil, so you don’t have to worry about your tabletop getting any stains.